• Blank Family Tree

 How to Make a Better Family Tree

 Many families take great pride in their ancestry; maintaining and preserving their family history in great detail.
 For countless others, knowing their origins determines for them, to a great degree, how they see themselves today.
 When you first set out on this journey and begin to learn just how much time and effort are required to study your family’s roots it can be a little daunting.
-For this reason some people may shy away from this rewarding pass time thinking Continue reading “How to Make a Better Family Tree” »
+For this reason some people may shy away from this rewarding pass time thinking it too difficult.

 About Genealogy Trees

 Picture this, you have gathered all of the information for your immediate family and grandparents and are ready to start documenting it.
 You have looked all over the internet and have found so many types of family tree charts that you are now completely overwhelmed.
 What type of tree should you use?
 My advice to the beginning genealogist is…for now… just keep it simple.
 Start off with your family group sheet and a basic six generation pedigree chart.
-At Continue reading “About Genealogy Trees” »
+At this point you do not need to go to any expense ( we have some complimentary ones to get you started just click the links above) as you still have so much research and learning ahead of you.

 How to Make a Family Tree